K\"ahler-Einstein metrics and the K\"ahler-Ricci flow on log Fano varieties: Introduction

 \begin{thmA} Let $X$ be a $\Q$-Fano variety with log terminal singularities. \begin{itemize} \item[(i)] The identity component $\Aut^0(X)$ of the automorphism group of $X$ acts transitively on the set of K\"ahler-Einstein metrics on $X$, \item[(ii)] If the Mabuchi functional of $X$ is proper, then $\Aut^0(X)=\{1\}$ and $X$ admits a unique K\"ahler-Einstein metric, which is the unique minimizer of the Mabuchi functional. \end{itemize} \end{thmA}

 When $X$ is non-singular, the first point is a classical result of S.~Bando and T.~Mabuchi \cite{BM87}.
 Our proof in the present context builds on the recent work of B.~Berndtsson \cite{Bern11}.
 The second point generalizes a result of W.Y.~Ding and G.~Tian (see \cite{Tian}), and relies as in \cite{Ber10} on the variational approach developed in our previous work \cite{BBGZ}.
 It should be recalled that, when $X$ is non-singular and $\Aut^0(X)=\{1\}$, a deep result of G.~Tian \cite{Tia97}, strengthened in \cite{PSSW}, conversely shows that the existence of a K\"ahler-Einstein metric implies the properness of the Mabuchi functional.
-It would of course be very interesting to establish a similar result for singular varieties.
+It would of course be very interesting to establish a similar result for singular varieties\footnote{This should be a consequence of the present article and the recent work of Darvas-Rubinstein \cite{DR15}.} .